khronokernel/What-s-new-in-macOS-Catalina/README.md

 * A compatible Wireless card or Lighting cable(Sidecar can operate both wirelessly and wired)
 * A SMBIOS supporting Sidecar

-While it is possible to get around the SMBIOS limitation, it can be quite unstable for some users so we advise against modify the Sidecar framework unless you know what you're doing
+While it is possible to get around the SMBIOS limitation, it can be quite unstable for some users so we advise against modify the Sidecar framework unless you know what you're doing.
+And users have reported in laer betas that these hacks no longer work.

 Bypass the SMBIOS restriction: